zchee/golang-wiki/Modules.md

 ### Semantic Import Versioning

 The major version of a module must be included in both the module path and the package import path if the major version is v2 or higher, such as `me.io/my/mod/v2/pkg`.
 Module versions of v1 and v0 must not be included in the path.
 In Go, packages with different import paths (e.g., due to different major versions) are different packages.
-Thus `me.io/my/mod/pkg` is a different package than `me.io/my/mod/v2/pkg`, and both may be imported in a single build, which among other benefits allows a v1 module to be implemented in terms of its v2 replacement or vice versa.
+Thus `me.io/my/mod/pkg` is a different package than `me.io/my/mod/v2/pkg`, and both may be imported in a single build, which among other benefits helps with diamond dependency problems and also allows a v1 module to be implemented in terms of its v2 replacement or vice versa.

+See the ["Module compatibility and semantic versioning"](https://tip.golang.org/cmd/go/#hdr-Module_compatibility_and_semantic_versioning) section of the tip documentation for more details.

-Including major versions in import paths will produce incompatibilities with old versions of Go.
-To work around this prior versions of the go tool have been updated and released to continue building as before when they encounter major versions in import paths.
-(See [issue 25069](https://github.com/golang/go/issues/25069).)
+Including major versions in import paths for v2+ modules in Go 1.11 could create incompatibilities with older versions of Go.
+To help with this, Go versions 1.9.7+ and 1.10.3+ have been [updated](https://go-review.googlesource.com/c/go/+/109340) to know how to properly interpret a `/v2` or higher that appears in an import path.

 There are two ways to release a v2 or higher module version.
 Using the example of creating a `v2.0.0` release, the two options are:
 1. Update the `go.mod` file to include a `/v2` at the end of the module path.
 Tag the release with `v2.0.0`.
    * To avoid confusion with this approach, consider putting the `v2.*.*` commits on a separate v2 branch.
-2. Alternatively, create a `v2` directory and place a new `go.mod` file in that directory.
+2. Alternatively, create a new `v2` subdirectory (e.g., `my/module/v2`) and place a new `go.mod` file in that subdirectory.
 The module path must end with `/v2`.
+Copy or move the code into the `v2` subdirectory.
 Tag the release with `v2.0.0`.
+   * This provides greater backwards compatibility.
+In particular, Go versions older than 1.9.7 and 1.10.3 are also able to properly consume and build a v2 or higher module created using this approach.

 The behavior of modules for existing packages with post-`v1` tags is still in flux; an important related recent change was [issue 26238](https://golang.org/issue/26238), which substantially [improved the behavior](https://github.com/golang/go/issues/25967#issuecomment-407567904) for existing packages with post-`v1` tags.